-Table 21.13 for an example from a 32,000 MWdays/ton fuel) because the buildup of fission products has effectively poisoned the fuel by capturing too many neutrons.
+At this time (2012), it is not know how the used Nucler fuel rods will be treated.
+An earlier plan of burial in Yucca Mountain (near Las Vegas, NV) was rejected.
+The spent fuel still contains a large percentage of fissionable material (see Table 21.12 for an example from a 32,000 MW days/t fuel) because the buildup of fission products has effectively poisoned the fuel by capturing too many neutrons.
 Another option instead of disposal is to reprocess the spent nuclear fuel.
 Most of the reprocessing to date has been performed for the weapons program.
-Currently, only in England and France are there plants for commercial reprocessing.
-Japan is building a plant, but for the present is shipping its spent fuel to England and France for reprocessing.
-Reprocessing provides more efficient use of natural uranium for both the uranium and the thorium cycles.
+Currently, there are plants in England, France, Russia and India for commercial reprocessing.
+Japan is building a plant.
+Reprocessing provides more efficient use of natural uranium for the uranium cycle.
+Note that reprocessing does not reduce the activity of the fission products in the spent fuel but concentrates it into a high-level waste.
 High-level waste reprocessing is the most hazardous operation in the nuclear industry.
 It is there that the largest quantities of fissionable and radioactive nuclides are handled in aqueous solution.
 These large-scale operations require both remote control and remote maintenance of the plant to protect the workers from radiation.
 In addition, the air and water effluents along with the solid refuse must be closely monitored to assure that the public is protected.
 Finally, the fissionable material requires strict accountability to ensure that it is not diverted to unauthorized uses.

 As nuclear safety is a foremost public concern, it is well to note that the operation of the plutonium recovery plants since 1945 has met design specifications.
 There have been no significant health effects on either the workers or the public.
-The recovery plants were designed with large underground tanks for interim storage of the aqueous waste..
+The recovery plants were designed with large underground tanks for interim storage of the aqueous waste.
 This waste is then processed to an oxide, blended with glassforming additives, and then melted into a glass mass (log) within a metal canister.
 The use of glass to encase the high activity waste has been chosen for defense waste in the United States and for defense and commercial waste in the rest of the world.
 Cement/grout or glass has been picked for stabilizing the mid- and low-activity waste that results from this processing.
-The canisters containing the high-level waste are then disposed of for the long term (hundreds or thousand to millions of years) deep underground in geologic formations.
-In the United States, the proposed geologic formation is at Yucca Mountain in Nevada.
+It is proposed that the canisters containing the high-level waste will then disposed of for the long term (hundreds or thousand to millions of years) deep underground in geologic formations.
+In the United States, the proposed geologic formation was at Yucca Mountain in Nevada.
+However, the status of this site as a repository is not known at this time due to political considerations.
+Other counteries such as the UK.
+France and Japan have also not yet identified deep geological reposition.